 Without a doubt, using Korean Air miles is one of the best ways to visit Hawaii.
 A round-trip economy ticket only costs 25,000 miles!
 Most U.S.-based airlines will charge at least 5,000 miles more.

-20. Fly the Cheapest Business Class Award to Europe (Etihad Guest)
+20. Fly on a Cheap Business Class Award to Europe (Etihad Guest)

 Availability can be tough to find, especially in business class, so we suggest planning ahead on this one.
 It’s definitely worth a little extra effort!

 21. Fly Czech Airlines Business Class from Prague to Seoul (Etihad Guest)

 Flying Czech Airlines between Prague and Seoul is basically the Europe to Asia version of the Brussels Air options we just discussed.
 For only 25,610 Etihad miles you can fly business class one-way.

 Considering that most economy flights cost more than this flight, you might as well check out this option when flying from Europe to South Korea.